EvaMaeRey/titanic.complete/README.md

-# Titantic
+# Titanic
-Data from Wikipedia Titantic Passengers and Crew
+Data from Wikipedia Titanic Passengers and Crew

 This repo includes code to scrape and clean data to create a data frame of people on the Titantic, as well as the resultant dataframe.